 Work completed during my doctorate includes scholarship on Kant’s theology and epistemology with a corresponding intervention within contemporary epistemology.
 The doctoral work focuses on theoretical questions concerning in-principle issues about conceptual practices.
 I'm currently working on what the early German Idealists (Kant, Fichte, and early Hegel) have to say about the kinds of conceptual practices that are central to moral and political life, with applications to feminist and social theory.

-The Totality of the Thinkable, dissertation (completion expected in early 2023)
+The Totality of the Thinkable, dissertation (completed 2023)

 Five chapters on the theological and epistemological views of Immanuel Kant and related themes within contemporary epistemology.
 Each of the five chapters addresses a discrete problem related to the idea of the totality of the thinkable, or the idea of a totality of possible concepts.
 Taken together, these chapters constitute a unified argument that variants of both historical and contemporary 'rationalism' have tacitly appealed to an idea of the totality of the thinkable in a way that raises significant philosophical problems.